makersacademy/takeaway-challenge/README.md

 * Raises error if dish is not on the menu
 * Customer can see the menu, place orders and confirm the bill of their order
 * Customer will receive a text message, confirming time of delivery
+* Will raise error if bill is not settled, or dish is not on the menu

 Tech/Framework
 -----